Gowq/batch/README.md

-# dosMania
+# Batch
 Batch files for fun.
 This repository is a diversity of batch files.
-There are games, malwares, backups routines etc.
+There are games, malwares, administrative tools etc.